ItsDrike/itsdrike.com/content/posts/git-credentials.md

 #### Using the SSH keys

-No let's finally get to actually using these keys in your repositories.
-Doing this can be pretty straight-forward, as it is very similar to the first method of handling credentials which I've talked about, being storing the credentials in the remote-url.
-However this time, instead of using the actual credentials, and therefore making the project directory unsafe to share, as it contains your password in plaintext, it will actually only contain the `HOST` name you've set in your config, without leaking any keys.
+Now let's get to actually using these keys in your repositories.
+Doing this can be pretty straight-forward, as it is very similar to the first method of handling credentials which I've talked about, being storing the credentials in the remote-url, but this time, instead of using the actual credentials, and therefore making the project directory unsafe to share, it will just contain the `HOST` name you've set in your config, without leaking any keys.

-The commands to set this up are very similar, however instead of `https://<USERNAME>:<PASSWORD>@github.com`, we now use `git@HOST`:
+The commands to set this up are therefore very similar, except that instead of `https://<USERNAME>:<PASSWORD>@github.com/<PATH>`, we now use `git@HOST/<PATH>`:

 ```bash
 # While clonning: